 When writers use the active voice, their words are direct; they use concrete verbs and clearly state the action being performed by the subject.
 In contrast, the passive voice is indirect; writers may use weak "to be" verbs (is, am, was, were, being, been) or present progressives (e. g., is working, is laughing), and the actor in the sentence is absent or disguised.

-here: https://library.achievingthedream.org/ herkimertechnicalwriting/?p=73#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here: https://library.achievingthedream.org/ herkimertechnicalwriting/?p=73

 How can passive writing be revised to make use of the active voice?